fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

 ## <a class="anchor" id="import"></a> Import Data

-TDengine provides a variety of convenient data import functions, including imported by script file, by data file, and by taosdump tool.
+DThouse provides a variety of convenient data import functions, including imported by script file, by data file, and by taosdump tool.

 **Import by script file**

-TDengine shell supports source filename command, which is used to run SQL statements from a file in batch.
+DThouse shell supports source filename command, which is used to run SQL statements from a file in batch.
 Users can write SQL commands such as database building, table building and data writing in the same file.
 Each command has a separate line.
 By running source command in the shell, SQL statements in the file can be run in batches in sequence.
 SQL statements beginning with '#' are considered comments and are automatically ignored by the shell.

 **Import by data file**

-TDengine also supports data import from CSV files on existing tables in the shell.
+DThouse also supports data import from CSV files on existing tables in the shell.
 The CSV file belongs to only one table, and the data format in the CSV file should be the same as the structure of the table to be imported.
 When importing, its syntax is as follows:

 ```mysql
 insert into tb1 file 'path/data.csv';